OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-arm-templates.md

         "clusterName": {
         "type": "string",
         "metadata": {
-            "description": "The name of the HDInsight cluster to create."
+            "description": "hello name of hello HDInsight cluster toocreate."
         }
         },
         "clusterLoginUserName": {
         "type": "string",
         "defaultValue": "admin",
         "metadata": {
-            "description": "These credentials can be used to submit jobs to the cluster and to log into cluster dashboards."
+            "description": "These credentials can be used toosubmit jobs toohello cluster and toolog into cluster dashboards."
         }
         },
         "clusterLoginPassword": {
         "type": "securestring",
         "metadata": {
-            "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
+            "description": "hello password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
         }
         },
         "sshUserName": {
         "type": "string",
         "defaultValue": "sshuser",
         "metadata": {
-            "description": "These credentials can be used to remotely access the cluster."
+            "description": "These credentials can be used tooremotely access hello cluster."
         }
         },
         "sshPassword": {
         "type": "securestring",
         "metadata": {
-            "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
+            "description": "hello password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
         }
         },
         "location": {